Esther Chapter Eight

 Esther 8:9

-At once the royal secretaries were summoned - on the twenty-third day of the third month, the month of Sivan.
-They wrote out all Mordecai's orders to the Jews, and to the satraps, governors and nobles of the 127 provinces stretching from India to Cush.
-These orders were written in the script of each province and the language of each people and also to the Jews in their own script and language.
+The king's secretaries were summoned at that time, on the twenty-third day of the third month, the month of Sivan; and a decree was written according to everything Mordekhai ordered concerning the Jews, to the army commanders, governors and officials of the provinces from India to Ethiopia, 127 provinces, to each province in its script and to each people in their language, also to the Jews in their script and language.

 Mordecai wasted no time in writing the order that would save the Jews from death and destruction.
 This happened in the same month that God had given the Jews the Law at Mt.
 Sinai.
 Once again, it was written in all the different languages so that everyone would understand it.